mohitpai/journey-optimizer.en/help/using/configuration/channel-surfaces.md

 ---
 # Set up channel surfaces {#set-up-channel-surfaces}

-With [!DNL Journey Optimizer], you can set up channel surfaces (i.e. message presets) that define all the technical parameters required for your messages: email type, sender email and name, mobile apps, and more.
+With [!DNL Journey Optimizer], you can set up channel surfaces (i.e. message presets) that define all the technical parameters required for your messages: email type, sender email and name, mobile apps, SMS configuration, and more.

 >[!CAUTION]
 >
-> * To create, edit and delete channel surfaces, you must have the [Manage channel surface](../administration/high-low-permissions.md#manage-channel-surface).
+> * To create, edit and delete channel surfaces, you must have the [Manage channel surface](../administration/high-low-permissions.md#manage-channel-surface) permission.
 >
 > * You must perform the [Email configuration](#configure-email-settings), [Push configuration](../configuration/push-configuration.md) and [SMS configuration](../configuration/sms-configuration.md) steps before creating channel surfaces.